jordanpennells/foodAI-review-app/README.md

 - `FoodAI_Feb2025.bib` – bibliographic records for the 128 review articles analysed in the dashboard. `app.R` now reads this file directly instead of relying on an external CSV.
 - `openalex_minimal.csv` – metadata retrieved from the OpenAlex API for research articles cited by the reviews.
 - `titles_and_abstracts.csv` – matching titles and abstracts from the same OpenAlex query.
+- `case_studies.csv` – ten industry case studies referenced in the review article.

+The case studies dataset summarises notable companies applying AI across the food sector, complementing the narrative examples discussed in the paper.

 These files were collected as part of the systematic review described in the accompanying paper and should be kept in the repository root so that `app.R` can load them correctly.